micronDLA/SDK/README.md

 To convert tensorflow models into ONNX files please reference the section [6.
 Using with Tensorflow](#6-using-with-tensorflow)

-**Running inference on FWDNXT hardware for one image**
+**Running inference on Micron DLA hardware for one image**

 In the SDK folder, there is simpledemo.py, which is a python demo application.
 Its main parts are:

 1) Parse the model and generate instructions
 2) Get and preprocess input data
-3) Init FWDNXT hardware
+3) Init Micron DLA hardware
-4) Run FWDNXT hardware
+4) Run Micron DLA hardware
 5) Get and display output

 The user may modify steps 1 and 5 according to users needs.
-Check out other possible application programs using FWDNXT hardware [here](http://fwdnxt.com/).
+Check out other possible application programs using Micron DLA hardware [here](http://fwdnxt.com/).
 The example program is located in examples/python/
 You can run the demo using this command: